-Practical application by the student of the principles discussed in RELP 461 in an actual community setting.
+Practical application by the student of the principles discussed in ${\tt RELP}$ 461 and an actual community setting.

 Prerequisite: RELP 461.

 RELP 464 Proseminar in Marriage, Religion, and the Family (2-3)

 Contemporary family theory in the light of the Bible and the writings of Ellen G. White; the family as the basic unit of the church and as the primary environment for personal and spiritual growth.
 Identical to RELE 464.